Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

-In this section, we demonstrate the application of the method presented in \S\ref{sec:assumptionsandalgorithms} to the trajectory planning for a fleet of vehicles.
-Here, we assume that trajectory planning for a large number of vehicles is being achieved using decoupled motion planning and conflicts in trajectories of a small number of vehicles are resolved locally by increasing the dimension of the problem in the relevant region.
-Such results can be obtained via sub-dimensional expansion or a similar method, where the vehicles enter a box with specific poses and need to leave with desired poses while avoiding each other and other obstacles in the box.
-We assume that the problem can not be simplified any further by reassigning the tasks or similar methods, and joint planning is needed.
+Note that precise joint motion planning for small numbers of vehicles is required even when planning for larger numbers of vehicles.
+In such settings, local conflicts in trajectories are resolved by locally increasing the dimension of the problem in the relevant region.
+In the local \emph{sub-dimensional expansion} problem, a limited number of vehicles enter a box with specific poses and need to leave with desired poses while avoiding each other and other obstacles in the box.
+We assume that the problem cannot be simplified any further by reassigning the tasks or similar methods, and joint planning is needed.

-We developed our trajectory planning algorithm in C++, and in implementing Reeds-Shepp geodesics and the resulting Reeds-Shepp distance on the state space of a single vehicle, we made use of the Open Motion Planning Library (OMPL)~\citep{kavrakilab_OMPL_url}.
-The geometry of each car was approximated using two intersecting circles.
-In the following, we show two-car trajectory planning subject to different choices of the norm, and a three-car trajectory planning using $\ell^2$-norm.